Rules & Regulations for Pool Gates

 4. Finally, the gate must close automatically from any position.

-A gate should close automatically from any position means any position ! even if held 10mm away from closing onto latch ! or fully extended and held.
+A gate should close automatically from any position means any position ! even if held against from closing onto latch ! or fully extended and held.
 Quite often hinge springs wear out from rust or heavy glass.
 They need to be re-tensioned or replaced.

 Need more advice?